vcure long logo vcure long logo

 Heat is generally helpful before exercise to relax muscles, while ice can reduce inflammation after activity.
 However, neither replaces active movement.

-If pain persists longer than 3-4 weeks, is accompanied by numbness or weakness, or follows a trauma, consult a healthcare professional.
+If pain persists longer than 3-4 weeks, is accompanied by numbness or weakness, or follows trauma, consult a healthcare professional.

-Yes, tight neck muscles often contribute to tension headaches.
+Yes.
+Tight neck muscles often contribute to tension headaches.
 Improving neck mobility and posture can help reduce headache frequency.

 Final Advice